 Childcare Isn’t Just Kids’ Stuff

-Len and your Ward 2 Greens team stand firmly on the side of working mums and dads who want the very best for their little V.I.P.s and need the best to be affordable.
+Your Greens team stands firmly on the side of working mums and dads who want the very best for their little V.I.P.s and need the best to be affordable.

-Here’s what candidate Kristy Mounsey, who is number 2 on the Greens ticket, has to say about the importance of childcare:
+Here’s what one of our members has to say about the importance of childcare:

 “Not only is childcare important for enabling parents to participate in the workforce, it’s important for the development of young children, too.
 It gives them the opportunity to spend time with other kids outside the home and to prepare for school.
 It’s a social justice issue that children don’t miss out on activity time at childcare centres just because their parents can’t afford it.”